BTDXBIGTOMMYD/Chat_GPT/Prompt Engineering/Custom GPT/Hot to Create your AI (Workflow).md

 Before you start:

 * A free ChatGPT account
-  * (Optional but smart) A Plus account for GPT-4 + longer memory retention
+* (Optional but very useful) A Plus account to unlock GPT-4 and long-memory support

 ---